- 426 Views

 - Physical Preparation: Gorilla trekking can be physically demanding due to steep terrain, while chimpanzee tracking is moderately challenging.
 Wear sturdy hiking boots, comfortable clothing, and bring rain gear, gloves, and a walking stick.

-Enhancing Your Safari
+Enhancing Your Gorilla and Chimpanzee Safari

 A combined gorilla and chimpanzee safari can be enriched with additional activities: